tweetstream/tweetstream/README.md

 ## Changes in 2.0

 TweetStream 2.0 introduces a number of requested features and bug fixes.
+For the complete list refer to the [changelog](https://github.com/intridea/tweetstream/blob/master/CHANGELOG.md#version-200).
 Notable additions in 2.0 include:

-* Switched to Twitter gem objects instead of custom hashes, see [47e5cd3d21a9562b3d959bc231009af460b37567](https://github.com/intridea/tweetstream/commit/47e5cd3d21a9562b3d959bc231009af460b37567) for details (sferik)
-* Removed parser configuration option

 ### OAuth